 ENG 131 - Workshop in Exposition and Argument.
-Prerequisite: ENG 111or placement.
-Students placing into ENG 131 should take it within their first two semesters at B-W. Students testing into ENG 111 should take it during their first semester at B-W, and should take ENG 131 no later than their third semester at B-W.
+Prerequisite: ENG 111 or placement.
+Students placing into ENG 131 should take it within their first two semesters at B-W. Students required to take ENG 111 should take it during their first semester at B-W, and should take ENG 131 no later than their third semester at B-W.

-English Composition placement determined by ACT and SAT scores, as follows:
+English Composition placement determined by ACT and SAT scores is as follows:

-Placement Placement Scores
+Placement Placemen it Scores

-Exempt ACT 32 or above SAT 680 or above
+ENG 131 ACT 24 or above SAT 550 or above

-ENG 131 ACT 24-31 SAT 550-670

 ENG 111 ACT 23 or below SAT 540 or below